AlexAnguloMtz/Flashcards-REST-API/README.md

 - Deployed for free on Railway

 # Basic points to interact with the API:
-1) Create a new user with role "ROLE_ADMIN" (the other role is ROLE_USER, but it has less privileges)
+1) Create a new user with role "ROLE_ADMIN" (the other role is "ROLE_USER", but it has less privileges)
 2) Use your JWT and user id to create a new study session
 3) Use your user id and the id of your study session to create some flashcards
 4) Use any other endpoint you like